 Children with exceptional needs receive a full range of Head Start services in addition to special education through partial and full inclusion models in the most natural setting.

-Each year more than 1,324 infants, toddlers, and preschoolers are enrolled in one of four service options: part-day preschool, full-day programs, home-based services and in partnerships with childcare centers.
+Each year more than 1,157 infants, toddlers, and preschoolers are enrolled in one of four service options: part-day preschool (3.5 hours, school day preschool (6.5 hours), full-day programs (10 hours), family child care and home-based services and in partnerships with childcare centers.
 Up to ten enrollment spaces are available to pregnant women.